Meade Davis Communications

 “Good to see you in the flesh, Ursula old thing.
 Listen, I’ve often wondered – what’s the German for ‘Golly gosh, it’s all a bit of a bugger’s muddle’?”*

-Before the first sip of the pumpkin soup starter had been slurped, the prime minister also made clear that he would be socially distancing himself from any Brexit details as well, lest he be stricken by the dreaded TB (Tory Brussels) virus which has felled a wide range of Conservative Party leaders in the last forty years.
+Before the first sip of the pumpkin soup starter had been slurped, the prime minister also made clear that he would be socially distancing himself from any Brexit details as well, lest he be stricken by the dreaded virus T-B (Tory-Brussels) which has felled a wide range of Conservative Party leaders in the last forty years.

 “But what about our talks on fair competition, governance and fishing?” demanded Ursula.